 MailChimp is also better at segmenting customers and creating segmented lists and allows you to create different sign-up forms for different customers so you can have different marketing strategies for different parts of your business.

 While MailChimp’s autoresponders feature does seem significant, it comes with a price.
 You can’t get these features unless you pay, which is also the case with AWeber, but for a lower cost, thanks to AWeber’s pricing starting point of $19/mo.

 Integrations with web services can make a big difference, even if you have to pay a little extra, and this is why MailChimp takes this one, too.

 Both MailChimp and AWeber have extensive tracking capabilities that allow you to understand your customers on a deeper level to learn who they are, where they are, and what type of content they like – all so you can build better campaigns in the future.

 You can split them into lists and send different communications with more relevant and targeted content based on their behavior, preferences, and activity.

-MailChimp provides Analytics via graphs – as do AWeber – and it also has an email overlay feature that lets you see where your customers have been clicking to analyze the most clicked links and be able to design better, more effective email layouts in the future.
+MailChimp provides Analytics via graphs – as do AWeber – and it also has an email overlay feature that lets you see where your customers have been clicking to analyze the most clicked links and design better, more effective email layouts in the future.
 With MailChimp, you can also compare how your email is performing versus others in the industry.
 It is also easier to do AB testing in MailChimp, and you can hide sensitive info on analytics reports from others.

 MailChimp’s analytics tools are easier to use and more comprehensive than AWeber’s.

-Not everyone is an expert on HTML and CSS, or even familiar with them, and also if you are an expert, you will still run into troubles now and then.
+Not everyone is an expert on HTML and CSS or even familiar with them, and also, if you are an expert, you will still run into troubles now and then.